tuxfoo/OdyseePlaysX/README.md

 On Windows, the program has to be *focused* in order to send keyboard inputs so you won't be able to use your computer at the same time (unless you run the program in a virtual machine).

+On linux I could not get the inputs to forward to the selected window with xdotool, so it had to be active.
+You can see if it works for you by uncommenting the xdotool command in server.js and commenting out the other one.

 ## Installation

 - Install [Node.js] (check that you can run node/npm)
-- Clone the repo: `git clone https://github.com/hzoo/TwitchPlaysX.git`
+- Clone the repo: `git clone https://github.com/tuxfoo/OdyseePlaysX`
 - Install `node_modules` in the created folder: `npm install`
 - If Linux: install [xdotool](http://www.semicomplete.com/projects/xdotool/): `apt-get install xdotool`
 - If Windows: install [python] and [python win32] (with corresponding versions)